-In this tutorial we experimented with making our own DIY fabric paints from acrylic paint by adding a couple of household ingredients, and came out with fabric paints that not only look fabulous, but are also washable – and we didn’t even need to set them with heat!
+In this tutorial we experiment with making our own DIY fabric paint from acrylic paint by adding household ingredients.
+The result is a fabric paint that not only looks fabulous, but is also washable – and we didn’t even need to set it with heat!

 Over the weekend, the kids and I visited a country fair.
-Poking around the craft tent, I was delighted to come across some very reasonably priced, hand carved, printing blocks.
-I knew exactly what I wanted us to use them for - to stamp on some little muslin bags we have for another project - but we need the stamped bags to be washable!
+Poking around the craft tent, I was delighted to come across some hand carved, printing blocks.
+I knew exactly what I wanted us to use them for.
+To stamp on some little muslin bags we have for another project.
+But we need the stamped bags to be washable!

-A quick google suggested that you can turn acrylic paints into fabric paint, just by adding an acrylic paint medium - which would be perfect if we had some, but we don't, so I had to delve a little deeper.
-A couple of artist sites suggested using glycerine with acrylic paints, to make them act more like oil paints, or combined with water to make them more like a fabric paint.
+A quick google suggested that you can turn acrylic paints into fabric paint – just by adding an acrylic paint medium.
+Which would be perfect if we had some, but we didn’t, so I had to delve a little deeper.
+A couple of artist sites suggested adding glycerine to the acrylic paints, to make them act more like oil paints.
+Others recommended adding water to make them more like a fabric paint.

-We used one of the kid's old T-shirts to try out the stamping and it looked fab.
-I know that with traditional fabric paints they need to be fixed with heat, so once the paint was dry I decided to Iron the bottom half of the T-shirt (the bottom 3 leaves in the picture), keeping well away from the top – to see how much difference it would make.
+We used an old T-shirt to try out the stamping and it looked fab.
+Most traditional fabric paints need to be fixed with heat so we decided to test if ours did.
+Once the paint was dry I ironed the bottom half of the T-shirt (the bottom 3 leaves in the picture), keeping well away from the top – to see how much difference it would make.
 I then threw the T-shirt in the washing machine with a detergent capsule and put it through a 40C wash (with my fingers tightly crossed!).